Tax, Bankruptcy, and Financial Problems

-- Determine fraudulent transfer noting badges of fraud, statutes of limitation and criminal penalties, and specify permissible asset trans-fers.
+- Determine fraudulent transfer identifying badges of fraud, statutes of limitation and criminal penalties, and specify permissible asset transfers.

-- Recognize the necessity of asset protection noting net worth under a balance sheet, and determine asset values in the preparation of a bal-ance sheet.
+- Recognize the necessity of asset protection identifying net worth under a balance sheet, and determine asset values in the preparation of a balance sheet.

-- Determine what constitutes a §165 casualty and theft noting the rules for taking a deduction for all or part of each loss.
+- Determine what constitutes a §165 casualty or theft and the former and current rules for taking a deduction for all or part of each loss.

-- Recognize the effect that debt cancellation has on net worth and potential income inclusion from cancellation of indebtedness income, identify exceptions to the general income inclusion rule noting their tax effect.
+- Recognize the effect that debt cancellation has on net worth and potential income inclusion from cancellation of indebtedness income, and identify exceptions to the general income inclusion rule and their tax effect.

-- Specify the reduction of tax attributes on cancellation noting any special basis reduction rules, recognize the depreciable property election, and determine what constitutes individual, partnership and S corporation bankruptcies identifying variables used in characterizing shares as nominal or token.
+- Specify the reduction of tax attributes on cancellation identifying any special basis reduction rules, recognize the depreciable property election, and determine what constitutes individual, partnership and S corporation bankruptcies and the variables used in characterizing shares as nominal or token.

 - Determine gain or loss resulting from foreclosure or repossession including its timing and character, identify reporting and filing requirements of such items, and specify the tax danger of acquiring one's own debt at a discount.

-- Select which §1038 repossession rules apply to a transaction, and determine basis and gain or loss resulting from repossession of personal property using installment method and the non-installment method sales.
+- Select which §1038 repossession rules apply to a transaction, and determine basis and gain or loss resulting from repossession of personal property using installment and non-installment methods of sale.

 - Specify ways to manage an incompetent person’s estate, recognize joint tenancy and its benefits, and identify the levels of conservatorship that can influence assistance in management and protection of an estate and/or personal care.

-- Recognize durable powers and funded revocable living trusts noting out their uses and limitations in elderly and disabled planning.
+- Recognize durable powers and funded revocable living trusts and their uses and limitations in elderly and disabled planning.